Quantum fluctuations masquerade as halos: Bounds on ultra-light dark matter from quadruply-imaged quasars: Discussion and conclusions

 This paper shows that strong gravitational lensing by galaxies provides a powerful astrophysical test of ULDM.
 In particular, we have shown that lensing provides a direct gravitational probe of small-scale structure generated through wave inference effects in ULDM.
 For lensing-based inferences on the amount of small-scale structure in galactic halos, the density fluctuations associated with the wave interference compensate for the suppression of small-scale structure in ULDM that results from the cutoff in the linear matter power spectrum.
 This ultimately leads to weaker constraints on the ULDM particle mass than one would obtain by considering only the effects of halos on the data.
 A different way of phrasing this result is that flux ratios do not distinguish between a small-scale density fluctuation associated with a halo, and a wave-like density fluctuation of the host halo density profile.
 Adding additional information that distinguishes between different angular scales, such as gravitational imaging data \citep[e.g.][]{Vegetti2014,Hezaveh++16} or flux ratios measured with more compact source sizes \citep{Gilman2021}, could help distinguish fluctuations (where the relevant angular scale is set by the de Broglie wavelength relative to the source size) from halos (where the relevant angular scale is set by the halo mass relative to the source size).

-This paper arrives on the heels of several studies that place stringent constraints on the particle mass from the Lyman-$\alpha$ forest \citet{Keir2021} and stellar orbits in ultra-faint dwarf galaxies \citet{Dalal++22}.
-The key distinguishing feature of the results we present, relative to these other works, is that lensing provides a direct gravitational probe of the dark matter structure predicted by ULDM, rather than using a proxy observable quantity, such as the Lyman-$\alpha$ flux power spectrum or stellar orbits, to infer properties of the unobservable dark matter.
+This paper arrives on the heels of several studies that place stringent limits on the particle mass from the Lyman-$\alpha$ forest \citep{Keir2021}: $m_\psi>2\times10^{-20}$ eV at 95\% confidence, stellar orbits in ultra-faint dwarf galaxies \citep{Dalal++22}: $m_\psi>3\times10^{-19}$ eV at 99\% confidence, black hole superradiance \citep{Davoudiasl_Denton19}: ruling out $m_\psi\in(2.9,4.6)\times10^{-21}$ eV and Jeans analysis for dwarf spheroidal galaxies \citep{Chen++2017}: favoring $m_\psi=1.18^{+0.28}_{-0.24}\times10^{-22}$ (using \citet{Walker++07}) and $m_\psi=1.18^{+0.35}_{-0.33}\times10^{-22}$ (using \citet{Walker++09}) at 95\% confidence.
+Additionally, \citet{DellaMonica++22} recently demonstrated that future observations of the orbital motion of the S2 star will place an upper limit on the particle mass.
+The key distinguishing feature of the results we present, relative to these other works, is that lensing provides a direct gravitational probe of the dark matter structure predicted by ULDM, rather than using a proxy observable quantity, such as the Lyman-$\alpha$ flux power spectrum, stellar orbits or dSph galaxies, to infer properties of the unobservable dark matter.
 This means that lensing depends on different modeling assumptions and sources of systematic error.

 An increase in the observed strong lensing dataset by an order of magnitude \citep{oguri2010,treu2018} will lead to more stringent bounds on the particle mass.
 In addition, new measurements of image flux ratios from the James Webb Space Telescope through JWST GO-2046 \citep{Nierenberg++21} in mid-infrared wavelengths will provide a more sensitive probe of dark substructure in a sample of approximately thirty strong lenses.
 Relative to the narrow-line flux ratios that constitute the majority of the data analyzed in this work, the mid-IR emission comes from a more compact area around the background quasar.
 This increases the sensitivity of the data to smaller deflection angles, effectively pushing the resolution of the data to lower halo masses.